-The first 2 hour seminar each week weekly 3-hour seminars will be made up of three components: student facilitated discussions of educational research based upon journal readings; instructional strategy 'mini-workshops', and tutorial previews and debriefing.
+The first 2 hour seminar each week will be made up of two components: student facilitated discussions of educational research based upon journal readings and instructional strategy 'miniworkshops' and the second session will be devoted to learning lab previews and debriefing.

-There will be no formal lectures; instead you will be responsible for learning the material by completing readings on your own and then discussing them in class.
+There will be no lectures; instead you will be responsible for learning the material by completing readings on your own and then discussing them in class.
 In addition, you will participate in a Teaching Triangle to observe and provide feedback to two partners and to learn from their feedback.